Children on Campus Policy

 - If a complaint is made about a staff member's decision under clause 11 of this policy, and that staff member is a Head of School, Director or equivalent, the complaint should be referred for resolution to the relevant Pro Vice-Chancellor, Deputy Vice-Chancellor or equivalent.

-- If a complaint is made about a line manager's decision under clause 8 or clause 15 of this policy, the complaint should be referred for resolution to the Director of Human Resources and Employment Relations.
+- If a complaint is made about a line manager's decision under clause 8 or clause 15 of this policy, the complaint should be referred for resolution to the Director of People and Capability.

 - Complaints under clauses 22, 23 and 24 of this policy must be dealt with promptly to minimise any uncertainty or disruption to students and/or staff in their university activities.